LOFAR constraints on the repetition & environments of CHIME FRBs

 For each TAB, total intensity was recorded for 2592 frequency channels in the range of 119--151\,MHz.
 The data were recorded with a time resolution of 491.52 $\mu$s for a duration of 1 h per pointing.
 The high time and frequency resolution result in a large data volume for each TAB (18 GB) even after re-quantisation from 32-bit floating points to 8-bit integers \citep{kondratiev16}.
 Therefore, in this work, we only process the data for the TABs at the location of CHIME/FRB sources, in order to make the computing requirements more manageable.
 Data for all TABs observed in the survey are available in the LOFAR Long Term Archive (LTA\footnote{\url{https://lta.lofar.eu/}}), with the exception of some pointings observed in the first survey pass.

-We search for repeat bursts from 18 repeaters in the first CHIME/FRB catalog \citep{chime21} and 25 confirmed and 14 candidate repeaters presented by \citet{chime23}.
-We also search for bursts from two additional repeating sources, FRBs 20200120E and 20201124A, which are not included in the aforementioned catalogues but have been reported on separately due to their high repetition rates \citep{bhardwaj21, lanman22}.
+We investigate whether LOTAAS TABs overlap with the positions of 18 repeaters in the first CHIME/FRB catalog \citep{chime21} and 25 confirmed and 14 candidate repeaters presented by \citet{chime23}.
+For this analysis, we also consider two additional repeating sources, FRBs 20200120E and 20201124A, which are not included in the aforementioned catalogues but have been reported on separately due to their high repetition rates \citep{bhardwaj21, lanman22}.